Ali Akbar Sarfaraz

-Dr. Ali Akbar Sarfaraz is an archaeologist from Iran.
+Ali Akbar Sarfaraz (علیاکبر سرافراز; 1927 – 9 February 2024) was an Iranian archaeologist.

-He was formerly a member of the Archaeological Service of Iran.
+Sarfaraz was once a member of the Archaeological Service of Iran.

-In 1962, Sarfaraz was a member of a team which excavated an Iron Age site in Yanik Tepe.
+In 1962, Sarfaraz was a member of a team that excavated an Iron Age site in Yanik Tepe.
 The excavation uncovered an artifact made of bone and resembling a pair of spectacles buried with the body of a girl.
 If, as Sarfaraz hypothesized, this artifact once held lenses, they would represent the earliest known use of corrective lenses.

-In 1976-77, Sarfaraz led a "rescue excavation" at Khatunban after artifacts plundered from the site were confiscated.
+From 1976 to 1977, Sarfaraz led a "rescue excavation" at Khatunban after artifacts plundered from the site were confiscated.

 In 1999, Sarfaraz directed the excavation of Charkhab Palace of Cyrus the Great.

+Sarfaraz died on 9 February 2024, at the age of 96.